vantezzen/infinite-craft-solver/README.md

 # Run worker in background
 pm2 start "pnpm dlx turbo worker:run"

+# When running on a server, use xvfb to run the worker
+sudo apt-get install xvfb
+xvfb-run --auto-servernum pnpm dlx turbo worker:run
 ```

 The project needs a running PostgreSQL database to work.
 To set this up, create `.env` in `packages/db` and insert the configuration for a PostgreSQL database.